Johann Sebastian Bach

-Bach did not help his situation any by disappearing for several months in 1705.
-While he only officially receiving a few weeks' leave from the church, he traveled to Lübeck to hear famed organist Dietrich Buxtehude and extended his stay without informing anyone back in Arnstadt.
+Bach did not help his situation when he disappeared for several months in 1705.
+While he only officially received a few weeks' leave from the church, he traveled to Lübeck to hear famed organist Dietrich Buxtehude and extended his stay without informing anyone back in Arnstadt.

 In 1707, Bach was glad to leave Arnstadt for an organist position at the Church of St. Blaise in Mühlhausen.
 This move, however, did not turn out as well as he had planned.
 Bach's musical style clashed with the church's pastor.
 Bach created complex arrangements and had a fondness for weaving together different melodic lines.
 His pastor believed that church music needed to be simple.
 One of Bach's most famous works from this time is the cantata "Gottes Zeit ist die allerbeste Zeit," also known as "Actus Tragicus."

 Working for Royalty